vyfor/cord.nvim/wiki/CONFIGURATION.md

     buttons           = table,            -- List of configured presence buttons

     -- Asset Information
-    type              = string,           -- Which category the asset belongs to name              = string,           -- Asset name, if any icon              = string,           -- Asset icon URL or name, if any tooltip           = string,           -- Hover text for the asset, if any
+    type              = string,           -- Which category the asset belongs to, e.g. 'language' or 'docs' name              = string,           -- Asset name, if any icon              = string,           -- Asset icon URL or name, if any tooltip           = string,           -- Hover text for the asset, if any